alwaysdata/documentation/src/content/en/index.md

 - Transfer your files using a remote access protocol - [SFTP](/en/docs/web-hosting/remote-access/sftp) for instance - and create your [database](/en/docs/web-hosting/databases).

 A problem?
 Contact our [support](https://admin.alwaysdata.com/support/add/).

-Not yet a customer?
-Sign-up to our [platform](https://www.alwaysdata.com/en/register/) or contact our [sales department](https://www.alwaysdata.com/en/).

-Want to show your support?
-[Give us some ❤](/en/love/) !

 > [!NOTE]
 Each time you encounter `[account]` you can replace it manually by the name of your account of choice or you can use [our UI customization tool](/en/custom/) to do automatically for you.